RetroStack/TRS-80-USB-Keyboard/README.md

 ### `SERIAL_BAUD_RATE`

 This option is followed by a value representing the number of signal changes per second. `9600` is a common default, as it is sufficiently fast for a keyboard and supported by many boards.
 If unsure, leave this option as is.

+### `REPEAT_DELAY_MS`

+This option emulates the AT repeat rate in milliseconds for TRS-80 keyboards.
+By default this is set to 0 to deactivate.
+A reasonable value is 250 ms.

 ### Models